bbcawodu/careadvisors-backend/docs/API_Version_2/case_management_API/sequences/README.md

     "add_steps": [
         Integer,
         ...
-    ](Rows with id's must exist in StepsForCMSequences table and not in given CMSequences row's steps column), "remove_steps": [
+    ](Rows with id's must exist in StepsForCMSequences table and not in given CMSequences row's steps column.
+Sequence must also have a row with a preceding step_number in order to add a row.
+Eg. in order to ad a row with step_number 2, there must exist a step row with step_number 1 in the sequence's steps column.), "remove_steps": [
         Integer,
         ...